Fall Semester - August 16, 2014 (Saturday)

 3. What Should I Bring with Me?

 Students must supply their linens, blankets, bedspreads, pillows, towels, cleaning supplies and personal items.
 You are requested to bring a mattress pad.
-Suggested personal items include: pots and pans, shower curtain, alarm clock, laundry items, iron, ironing board, bedding, towels, radio, stereo (no large speakers), a printer to go with your laptop, small TV, cable cord, student lamp and personal articles.
+Suggested personal items include: pots and pans, shower curtain, laundry items, iron, ironing board, bedding, towels, stereo (no large speakers), a printer to go with your laptop, small TV, cable cord, student lamp and personal articles.
 Sources of identification you should bring are: Social Security card (original), driver's license, your health insurance company name and your policy number.

 We recommend you bring bedding that will fit extra-long mattresses (36”x80”) so it will fit all of the beds in campus housing.